 - 73% to 85% in maths (national average – 79%).

 - Writing also rose above national, but data is not comparable due to framework changes.

 We prioritise support for schools in most need, but expect all schools to be involved in our joint development work.

 Our focus on the development of the whole child has led to curricula across our academies that seeks to fulfil this purpose.
 Each school has its own unique curriculum, but the intention remains to ensure that pupils are ready both academically and as citizens, for the next stage of their lives.
 Initiatives from our wide curricula include philosophy across the curriculum, Kagan structures, forest schools and cognitive learning.
 We will shortly be launching a pupil-led initiative to reduce single-use plastic within our schools and our communities.

 Our scheme of delegation emphasises the need for any vulnerable academy to receive extra support.
 Additionally, we also seek opportunities to further support vulnerable pupils across the trust.
-This work is led by our vulnerable pupils’ champion, who utilises best practice and collaboration to provide the most effective intervention.

 Success is dependent upon our employees and we understand this.
 We prioritise staff development through training and individual support at all levels, seeking to make internal promotions where viable.
 We strive to help our colleagues achieve a healthy work/life balance and appreciate them as individuals.